 As you prepare for your bootcamp experience and start thinking about what kind of engineer you want to be, it’s important to also consider the type of programming you want to work on.
 Do you gravitate towards visual design and the end-user experience?
 Or perhaps you prefer to stay behind-the-scenes and are fascinated by the architecture of web applications.
 Depending on which aspects of programming are most attractive to you, you’ll find there are various roles, programs, and languages that will better suit your particular interests.

 You’ve likely already encountered the terms full-stack, front-end, and back-end development in your research into bootcamps and engineering.
 But what exactly do they mean?
-As you continue your studies, you’ll start to build a clear understanding of what each entails.
-To help you on your path to discovering what kind of web development you want to pursue, we’re jumping into the two major areas: front-end and back-end development.
+How do front- and back-end developers differ from full-stack developers?
+As you expand your knowledge and continue your studies, you’ll start to build a clear understanding of what each entails.
+To help you on your path to discovering what kind of web development you want to pursue, we’re jumping into the two major areas: front-end vs. back-end development.

 Back-end engineers are the behind-the-scenes architects of the technology.
 They focus on designing and building the services and systems, and data layers to support the website or app.